ViralSeq/viral_seq/README.md

 ## Known issues

   1. have a conflict with rails.
+  2. Update on 03032021.
+Still have conflict.
+But in rails gem file, can just use `requires: false` globally and only require "viral_seq" when the module is needed in controller.

 ## Updates

+### Version 1.1.2-03032021

+  1. Fixed an issue that may cause conflicts with ActiveRecord.

 ### Version 1.1.1-03022021

-  1. Fixed a issue when calculating Poisson cutoff for minority mutations `ViralSeq::SeqHash.pm`.
+  1. Fixed an issue when calculating Poisson cutoff for minority mutations `ViralSeq::SeqHash.pm`.
   2. fixed an issue loading class 'OptionParser'in some ruby environments.

 ### Version 1.1.0-11112020: